Alessia Amendola

 Alessia Amendola (born 27 February 1984) is an Italian voice actress.

 Biography

 Born in Rome, Amendola is the daughter of actor Claudio Amendola and the granddaughter of voice actors Ferruccio Amendola and Rita Savagnone.

 Amendola started her career at quite a young age.
-She is the official Italian voice actress of Lindsay Lohan, Kat Dennings, Megan Fox, Amber Tamblyn, Elliot Page, Michelle Trachtenberg and Danielle Panabaker.
+She is the official Italian voice actress of Lindsay Lohan, Kat Dennings, Megan Fox, Amber Tamblyn, Awkwafina, Elliot Page, Michelle Trachtenberg and Danielle Panabaker.
 Some of her well known Italian dubbed television roles include Max Black (portrayed by Kat Dennings) in 2 Broke Girls, Darlene Alderson (portrayed by Carly Chaikin) in Mr. Robot and Jess Day (portrayed by Zooey Deschanel) in New Girl.

 In Amendola's film dubbing roles, she voiced Mikaela Banes (portrayed by Megan Fox) in the Transformers film franchise, Violet Parr in The Incredibles and Incredibles 2 and Gretchen Ross (portrayed by Jena Malone) in Donnie Darko.
 In her series dubbing roles, she dubbed Lindsay in the first four seasons of Total Drama.